sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/hello-world.md

 ## Create the extension

-We'll use the [Sourcegraph extension creator](https://github.com/sourcegraph/create-extension) to get started:
+Use the [Sourcegraph extension creator](https://github.com/sourcegraph/create-extension) to get started:

 ```shell
 mkdir hello-world-extension